andrinr/typeshaders/README.md

 ##### 3.4 FBO's

-Again inside the scene class we can create a FBO.
+Inside the scene class we can create a FBO as following:
 ````typescript
 const fbo1 = new FBO(this.manager, true)
 ````